-- Vital status (alive / dead, with date and presumed cause of death, if appropriate) - Hospitalisation status (inpatient / discharged, with date of discharge, if appropriate) - SARS-CoV-2 test result - Use of ventilation (with days of use and type, if appropriate) - Use of renal dialysis or haemofiltration - Documented new major cardiac arrhythmia (including atrial and ventricular arrhythmias) - Major bleeding (defined as intracranial bleeding or bleeding requiring transfusion, endoscopy, surgery, or vasoactive drugs) - Thrombotic event, defined as either (i) acute pulmonary embolism; (ii) deep vein thrombosis; (iii) ischaemic stroke; (iv) myocardial infarction; or (v) systemic arterial embolism. - Use of any medications included in the RECOVERY trial protocol (including drugs in the same class) or other purported COVID-19 treatments (e.g. remdesivir, favipiravir) - Participation in other randomised trials of interventions (vaccines or treatments) for COVID-19.
+- Vital status (alive / dead, with date and presumed cause of death, if appropriate) - Hospitalisation status (inpatient / discharged, with date of discharge, if appropriate) - SARS-CoV-2 test result - Use of ventilation (with days of use and type, if appropriate) - Use of renal dialysis or haemofiltration - Documented new major cardiac arrhythmia (including atrial and ventricular arrhythmias) - Major bleeding (defined as intracranial bleeding or bleeding requiring transfusion, endoscopy, surgery, or vasoactive drugs)

-Additional information including results of routine tests (including full blood count, coagulation and inflammatory markers, cardiac biomarkers, electro- and echo-cardiograms) and other treatments given will be collected for children in the UK.
+- Thrombotic event, defined as either (i) acute pulmonary embolism; (ii) deep vein thrombosis; (iii) ischaemic stroke; (iv) myocardial infarction; or (v) systemic arterial embolism. - Use of any medications included in the RECOVERY trial protocol (including drugs in the same class) or other purported COVID-19 treatments (e.g. remdesivir) - Participation in other randomised trials of interventions (vaccines or treatments) for COVID-19. - Additional information including results of routine tests (including full blood count, coagulation and inflammatory markers, cardiac biomarkers, electro- and echocardiograms), other treatments given, length of stay in paediatric high-dependency/intensive care and a paediatric-appropriate frailty score will be collected for children in the UK.
 This information will be obtained and entered into the web-based IT system by a member of the hospital clinical or research staff.
-At some locations, electrocardiograms done as part of routine care of adult participants will also be collected.
+Some of this information may be collected at about 6 weeks after randomisation (at the time of a routine hospital follow-up appointment in-person or by telephone for participants in the second randomisation) ideally by someone unaware of treatment allocation. - At some locations, electrocardiograms done as part of routine care of adult participants will also be collected.